hindutva/hindutva.github.io/rivals/abe-disease/0-theism/rudhironmAda.md

 ## Strains
 - In the old hard strain (ur1) - Dictatorship of the proletariat.
 Examples: Soviet state.
 Khmer Rouge.
 Naxals.
+  - Karl Marx is himself the child of a Jewish (a strongly prophetic tradition) family of rabbis.
+So it's not surprising Marx drew on it in attacking "injustice".
 - In newer strains (ur2) - Mixture with econolatory (see [main page](../) for intro).
   - Examples: (Social Justice warriors) SJW-s of Soros who participated in 2020 US Race riots and more.
 Venus project.
 Urban naxals of India.
 - SJW